Close

 Professor Hannah Kuper is the co-director of the International Centre for Evidence in Disability at the London School of Hygiene & Tropical Medicine and co-founder of the Missing Billion Initiative.
 She is an epidemiologist by training, and her main focus is on health and healthcare access of people with disabilities in low and middle-income countries.
 She is an NIHR Global Research Professor.

 Hannah was awarded the NIHR Global Research Professorships in 2021.
-Please see below details on her research topic.
+Please read more about the project below.

 The Missing Billion: Using participatory approaches to improve access to healthcare for disabled people in Uganda